blrobin2/blrobin2.github.io/_posts/2025-02-19-12-years-a-slave.md

 - <a href="https://web.archive.org/web/20160530101030/http://www.villagevoice.com/film/12-years-a-slave-prizes-radiance-over-life-6439775">12 Years a Slave Prizes Radiance Over Life</a>
 - <a href="https://slate.com/culture/2014/01/movie-club-2013-12-years-a-slave-it-would-be-one-of-the-strangest-best-picture-winners.html">12 Years a Slave: It would be one of the strangest best picture winners in a long while</a>

-I've heard that <a href="https://boxd.it/8dl2">Gordon Parks's adaptation of Solomon Northrup's memoir</a> is more accurate and focused.
+I've heard that <a href="https://boxd.it/8dl2" target="_blank" rel="noopener">Gordon Parks's adaptation of Solomon Northrup's memoir</a> is more accurate and focused.